DAPOWER99/SupaFan/README.md

 The downloaded file itself may still contain a valid audio stream.

-For reliable playback, open the file with a dedicated media player such as VLC.
+For reliable playback, open the file with a dedicated media player such as **VLC**.

-Personally, I choose VLC because Windows Media Player sucks 🥀
+*Personally, I choose VLC because Windows Media Player sucks 🥀*

 ---